Unit 1: Number Properties

 1.1: Commutative Law of Addition and Multiplication

-The results are not the same when we change the order of the numbers in subtraction.
-Likewise, 20/2 = 10, but 2/20 = 0.10.
-Again, the results are not the same when we change the order of the numbers in division.
+Note that the commutative property only holds for addition and multiplication.
+It does not work for subtraction or division.
+For example, , but .
+In subtraction, the results are not the same when you change the order of the numbers.
+Likewise in division: , but .
+Again, the results are not the same when you change the order of the numbers in the division.

-Watch this video for additional explanation and examples of the commutative law of addition.
+Watch this video for more explanation and examples of the commutative law of addition.

-Watch this video for additional explanation and examples of the commutative law of multiplication.
+Watch this video for more explanation and examples of the commutative law of multiplication.

 1.2: Associative Law of Addition and Multiplication

-The same law works for multiplication.
-We can compute (2 × 2) × 3 = 12.
-We can change the grouping and write 2 × (2 × 3) = 12.
+This same law works for multiplication.
+When we can compute .
+We can change the grouping and write .
 The placement of the grouping does not change the answer.

-Watch these two videos for more examples of the associative law as it relates to addition and multiplication.
+- Watch this video for more examples of the associative law of multiplication.

 Take this quiz to practice your understanding of the associative and commutative laws.